woodpecker-ci/woodpecker/docs/blog/2023-12-12-podman-image-builds/index.md

 <!-- cspell:ignore buildah Containerfile roundcube -->

 I run Woodpecker CI with podman backend instead of docker and just figured out how to build images with buildah.
-Since I couldn't find this anywhere documented I thought I might as well just share it here.
+Since I couldn't find this anywhere documented, I thought I might as well just share it here.

 It's actually pretty straight forward.
 Here's what my repository structure looks like: